Kathryn Heivilin, CPIA, RBP

-- Unload clean items into clean side (SB067B) and then into 067A (clean storage room)
+- At end of the wash cycle, clean items are unloaded from the washer directly into the cleanroom (SB067B) and then transferred into 067A (clean storage room)

-- Emergency STOP button on both doors of cage washer.
+- Emergency STOP button on both doors of the cage washer.

 - Doors can be manually slid open from inside the washer by sliding either left or right

-- Emergency safety cable inside chamber near wall can be pulled to automatically open door
+- Emergency safety cable inside chamber near the wall can be pulled to automatically open door

-- Weekly, draw a line on the drum and write date to indicate liquid level.
+- When changing the chemical drums, draw a line on the drum and write the date to indicate the liquid level.

-- Request administrative staff to reorder when chemicals are 2/3 empty
+- Request administrative staff to reorder when chemical drums are 2/3 empty

 - SystemSURE (see SOP) - indicates that sanitation has occurred; use on the first Monday of the month.